git-sinaptika/deluged/README.md

 - added dev and stable

 **0.4**
-- Changed to multi-stage build
+- Changed to multi-stage build and ssl force on deluge-web

+**0.5**
+- Dir strcuture changes on github and tag changes on docker hub
+- Some syntax changes
+- Added first run with debug for deluge-web